alexwlchan/alexwlchan.net/src/_drafts/creating-a-github-action-to-auto-merge-pull-requests.md

 The Dockerfile and Python script define a fairly standard Docker image, which prints `"Hello world!"` when you run it.
 This is where we'll be adding the interesting logic.
+I'm using Python instead of a shell script because I find it easier to write safe, complex programs in Python than in shell.

 Then the `main.workflow` file defines the following series of steps: